mpv-player/mpv/DOCS/man/en/options.rst

 --quiet
-    Make console output less verbose; in particular, prevents the status line (i.e. A: 0.7 V: 0.6 A-V: 0.068 ...) from being displayed.
+    Make console output less verbose; in particular, prevents the status line (i.e. AV: 3.4 (00:00:03.37) / 5320.6 ...) from being displayed.
     Particularly useful on slow terminals or broken ones which do not properly handle carriage return (i.e. \\r).

 --radio=<option1:option2:...>
     These options set various parameters of the radio capture module.
 For